 To deliver the new affordable homes we need, we work with:

-Local communities - They have a long track record of undertaking housing needs surveys and preparing parish plans or neighbourhood plans to address identified local needs.
+Local communities - they have a long track record of undertaking housing needs surveys and preparing parish plans or neighbourhood plans to address identified local needs.

-Homes England and the Regulator of Social Housing
+The Regulator of Social Housing

 The Rural Housing Enabler